-The derivative is in relation to four interest rate caps.
-One cap with a termination date of November 2024 and a capped interest rate of 3%, one with a termination date of July 2025 and a capped interest rate of 3.88%, one with a termination date of November 2025 and a capped interest rate of 3.88% and one with a termination date of July 2026 and a capped interest rate of 3.88%.
+The derivative is in relation to six interest rate caps.
+Three caps have a capped interest rate of 3.88% and termination dates of July 2025, November 2025 and July 2026 respectively, and three caps have a capped interest rate of 5% and termination dates of July 2027, November 2027 and November 2027 respectively.
 The derivatives have been included within debtors at fair value.
 The method used to calculate the fair value has taken the valuation provided at the year end given in USD, converted into GBP using the year end rate.
 The difference between the converted valuation amount and the purchased value has been recorded in the profit or loss as a fair value movement.